tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ### Task 1: Create the classification model using a notebook

 1. Browse to your Azure Notebooks project and navigate to `Deep Learning with Text.ipynb`.
-This is the notebook you will step thru executing in this lab.
+This is the notebook you will step through executing in this lab.

 2. Follow the instructions within the notebook to complete the lab.

 3. In Azure Notebooks navigate to the `models` folder and download the **model.h5** file to your local disk.
-We will use the downloaded model file in the next exercise. *Note that if the downloaded file name is changed to `utf-8''model.h5`, then rename the file back to `model.h5`*
+We will use the downloaded model file in the next exercise. *Note that if the downloaded file name is changed to `utf-8''model.h5`, then rename the file back to `model.h5`*.

-    **Note**: The **model.h5** file is generated during the execution of the notebook at the previous step (step 2).
-When running the notebook, make sure the execution is successfull and the file is correctly created.
+    >**Note**: The **model.h5** file is generated during the execution of the notebook at the previous step (step 2).
+When running the notebook, make sure the execution is successful and the file is correctly created.

 ## Exercise 2: Registering the model